- Editorial Team

 Article Processing Charge

 The article processing charge is Rp.
 2.000.000,00 for all accepted papers, and will be freely available to all readers with worldwide visibility and coverage.
-The payment information as follow:
+The payment information is as follow:

 Bank Name: Bank Central Asia, cabang Bina Nusantara